No Fee Until We Collect

 Seek Professional Medical Treatment

-It’s also important for accident victims to speak with their insurance company as soon as possible after the accident.
+Accident victims should speak with their insurance company as soon as possible after the crash.
 Doing so will help initiate the claims process, and individuals may find that their insurer can provide them with other services based on the details of their policy.
 Their insurance agent can further advise them about what to do after a car accident.

-Insurance companies can also answer any and all questions related to their policy to give individuals a deeper understanding of their policy.
+Insurance companies can also answer any and all questions related to the policy.
 They can detail what documents insurance recipients need to provide, such as “proof of claim” forms.

 Determine Fault

-Insurance companies make this determination based on the details of the accident, along with state law.
+Insurance companies, along with the attorneys representing each side, make this determination based on the details of the accident, along with state law.
 In some cases, one driver may be entirely at fault, while others may involve shared fault.
-Some states may also require people to have personal injury protection (PIP) insurance on their policies to cover any injuries and medical expenses, along with other damages such as lost wages, regardless of who was at fault.

 Take the Case to Trial

-The process involved in these lawsuits also involves many complexities, requiring individuals to provide plenty of evidence to support their arguments.
-This includes physical evidence such as injuries and property damage, witness statements, police reports, and more.
+The process involved in these lawsuits requires individuals to provide plenty of evidence to support their arguments.
+This includes documentation of injuries and property damage, witness statements, police reports, and more.
 Particularly complex accidents may also require the use of car crash reconstruction experts, who can help determine precisely how an accident took place.

 At the end of the case, the jury and judge will decide whether to award compensation to victims, along with the specific settlement amount.